AlexanderPuckhaber/pydic/README.md

 Go to the `examples/4-pt-bending-test` and simply run with python the `main.py` file.
 This `main.py` file shows how to use *pydic* for :
 1. read the picture series and run the DIC with the `pydic.init()` method.
 This method ends by writing a separated result file `*.dic`.
-1. read the `*.dic` and compute (and eventually smooth) displacement and strain fields with `pydic.read_dic_file()` method.
+2. read the `*.dic` and compute (and eventually smooth) the displacement and strain fields with the `pydic.read_dic_file()` method.
 This step write a series of results files.
 These files are located in the `img` folder where :
-2. open an image list, compute the displacement for each image and write the results in a `*.dic` file with the `pydic.init()` method
  * the `disp` folder contains pictures that paint the displacement field
  * the `grid` folder contains pictures that paint the displacement grid
  * the `marker` folder contains pictures the displacement of the correlated windows